sparques/fansiterm/README.md

 The main purpose of this package is for use on rather low-power microcontrollers, so some standard features for terminal emulators are not implemented.

   - Blinking text and blink cursors
-    - this would require a some kind of timer-callback
+    - this would require a some kind of timer-callback.
+As it is, fansiterm is only using CPU when bytes are being written to it.
   - Resizable Text
     - Right now, the pre-rendered inconsolata.Regular8x16 and inconsolata.Bold8x16 are used.
+    - It's possible to use basicfont.Regular7x13, but you have to give up bold support.
   - Color Pallet / 256-color
     - The standard 4-bit color palette is supported and 24-bit True Color is supported; 256 seems redundant to me.
+  - Hardware acceleration.
+Fansiterm remains aganostic of what it's rendering to and thus can't take advantage of any double-buffers or hardware-cursors _on its own_.
+Backwards compatible PRs to improve hardware support / hardware acceleration are very much welcome.

 # TODO